Leandro Albano

-Leandro Micael Gomes Albano (born 26 May 1992 in Lisbon) is a Portuguese footballer who plays for Pedras Salgadas as a right back.
+Leandro Micael Gomes Albano (born 26 May 1992) is a Portuguese footballer who plays for Pedras Salgadas as a right-back.

-Football career
+Career

-Formed at Sporting's youth system, he was not given a professional contract, so he signed with Mafra in August 2011.
+Born in Lisbon, Albano was formed at Sporting's youth system.
+He was not given a professional contract, so he signed with Mafra in August 2011.
 The next season, he moved to Braga, where he made his professional debut at 7 October 2012 in a match against Penafiel.
 After two seasons, he moved back to Lisbon, joining Atletico CP.